Your credit reports contain information about where you live, how you pay your bills and any public records that you may have.

 Credit bureaus sell your report to creditors, insurers, employers, landlords and anyone else who will pay for it.
 They use this information to evaluate what kind of risk you will be for credit, insurance, employment, renting and sometimes utilities.

 You probably already knew that.
-But, did you know a study released by the U.S. Public Interest Research Group in June 2004 found that 79% of the consumer credit reports surveyed contained some kind of error or mistake?
+But, did you know a study released by the U.S. Public Interest Research Group in June 2004 found that 79% of the consumer credit reports surveyed contained some an error or mistake?

 That’s right.
 That means about 4 out of 5 people have information on their credit reports that is erroneous!
 Astonishing isn’t it?